danielsaidi/website_danielsaidi/collections/_posts/2023/2023-02-06-adding-scroll-offset-tracking-to-a-swiftui-scroll-view.md

 }
 ```

 This view just applies a `preference` with the preference key and namespace to a `Color`, then wraps the color in a `GeometryReader` that is used to get the frame of the view.

-To make sure that this view doesn't conflict with the scroll view content, we also apply a zero height `frame` to the geometry reader.
+To make sure that this view doesn't conflict with the `ScrollView` content, we also apply a zero height `frame` to the geometry reader.

 For this to work, we also need to add a `coordinateSpace` to the scroll view and listen for preference changes to the `ScrollOffsetPreferenceKey`.
 We can define this as a `ScrollView` extension: